 The diagnosis of Autism is life changing but there is information and support that can make a positive difference in the lives of the individual with Autism and the entire family.

-- Difficulty adjusting to changes in routine or to familiar surroundings; and
+- Difficulty adjusting to changes in routine or to familiar surroundings

-While parents and family want to know what Autism is and how their child came to be diagnosed, it is important not to lose site of the fact that your child is a child first, above and outside of the word “autism”.
-“Autism” or “Autism Spectrum Disorder (NICHCY)” attempts to describe the ways that the child perceives and relates to the human and natural environment.
+While parents and family want to know what autism is and how their child came to be diagnosed, it is important not to lose sight of the fact that your child is a child first, above and outside of the word autism.
+“Autism” or “Autism Spectrum Disorder” attempts to describe the ways that the child perceives and relates to the human and natural environment.
 Your child still has a personality and traits you may recognize in yourself or other family members, your child still has abilities and potential.
 Try to get to know the child without focusing only on the label, remembering all children need the same things: love, attention, interactive nurturing and play!

 - Autism Michigan Alliance for Families webpage

 - START Statewide Autism Resources and Training